 TA Coalition Webinar: Speak Up: Person-Centered Language Drives Equity for Individuals with Mental Health and Substance Use Challenges

-A SAMHSA sponsored webinar presented by the National Federation of Families will take place Thursday.
+A SAMHSA sponsored webinar presented by the National Federation of Families took place Thursday.
 May 9, 2024 from 1:30-3:00pm Eastern Time titled Speak Up: Person-Centered Language Drives Equity for Individuals with Mental Health and Substance Use Challenges

 Description: Choosing the right words when talking about mental health and substance use issues, as well as the people facing them, is crucial!
 Our language can influence our beliefs and attitudes, which, in turn, affect our behavior and societal norms.
 Ultimately, this can pave the way for policy changes that promote equity.